 By now you probably know that Mississippi ranks the highest in teen pregnancy nationwide.
-Check out this recent news report.
 According to Governor Bryant and his Plan to Prevent and Reduce Teen Pregnancy in Mississippi, youth in Mississippi are burdened with high rates of adverse life circumstances such as:

 • Only 71.4 percent of high school students graduate – lowest in the nation